 The city will now use Oct.
 8 to “reflect upon the history of how Indigenous Peoples have been treated over time, to celebrate the contributions to the thought and culture of the region made by Dakota, Ojibwe, and other Indigenous nations,” according to the resolution.

-“It’s part of integrating and maturing as a culture to acknowledge an aspect of our history that remains unacknowledged, and that’s true for any culture and any person,” Council member Suzie Nakasian told the Manitou Messenger.
+“It’s part of integrating and maturing as a culture to acknowledge an aspect of our history that remains unacknowledged, and that’s true for any culture and any person,” Council member Suzie Nakasian said.
 “I hope that in Northfield this will be the opening of a richer, more intentional understanding of our history and this beautiful land.”

 Smith, HRC Chair Mar Valdecantos and Northfield community activist Dorothea Hrossowyc all highlighted the importance of acknowledging a more complete version of Minnesota’s history during the meeting.